-- Installation of a diversion channel, lined with geosynthetic clay liner (GCL), from the TCRD to the Mine Shop; installation of plunge pool and catchment features at the TCRD, Mine Shop, and the bottom of the TCRD; and redirection of Indian drainage surface water flow pathways, including outflow from the North Pit Lake, to converge with the new TCRD channel, running through a 3-foot-diameter pipe to the plunge pool at the bottom of the TCRD below the TCRD Culvert.
-The existing IRD culvert was decommissioned, with surface water being diverted to the TCRD diversion channel. - Demolition of the Sand Filtration (water treatment) Plant in July. - Regrading of the Limestone Quarry area to the approximate slopes of the surrounding areas. - Regrading of IRD low areas to prevent ponding. - Reseeding and monitoring of the South Pit Area. - Monitoring of water quality at the Colorado Discharge Permit System (CDPS) permit (No. CO0022756) compliance point Outfall 001A (also known as SW-33) and submittal of monthly and quarterly discharge monitoring reports to the Colorado Department of Public Health and Environment (CDPHE) Water Quality Control Division (WQCD) in accordance with the requirements of the Colorado Discharge Permit System permit, effective January 1, 2010, and extended under timely renewal. - Inspection and reporting in accordance with the terms and conditions of the Radioactive Materials License (RML) issued by the CDPHE - Hazardous Materials and Waste Management Division (HMWMD) (Permit No. 150-01).
-HMC submitted a License Amendment Application on June 7, 2021.
-It was approved by HMWMD on September 21, 2021, and Amendment No. 21 renewed the license through April 30, 2023.
+- Removal and chipping of trees and root balls and partial regrading in the head scarp area of the North Pit that was disturbed by a 1980's landslide. - Partial regrading and reclamation of Forest Road 243.2A from Marshall Pass Road to the Pitch Mine private property line. - Lining, armoring, and extension of the North Pit diversion ditch behind the Mine Shop. - Excavation of rock from the sandstone quarry borrow source for use as riprap installed in surface water diversions. - Monitoring of water quality at the Colorado Discharge Permit System (CDPS) permit (No. CO0022756) compliance point Outfall 001A (also known as SW-33) and submittal of monthly and quarterly discharge monitoring reports to the Colorado Department of Public Health and Environment (CDPHE) Water Quality Control Division (WQCD) in accordance with the requirements of the Colorado Discharge Permit System permit, effective January 1, 2010, and extended under timely renewal. - Inspection and reporting in accordance with the terms and conditions of the Radioactive Materials License (RML) issued by the CDPHE - Hazardous Materials and Waste Management Division (HMWMD) (Permit No. 150-01). - Monitoring of the drainage, stabilization, and reclamation in the constructed marsh areas near the location of the former Radium Treatment Plant and the drainages upstream from the sediment control pond. - Monitoring of pit wall slopes on the south and east walls of the North Pit, the east wall of the South Pit Area, and the IRD and TCRD. - Monitoring of the drainage channel constructed in 2013 between the 10,800 and 10,600 benches on the east wall of the North Pit.

-- Monitoring of the drainage, stabilization, and reclamation in the constructed marsh areas near the location of the former Radium Treatment Plant and the drainages upstream from the sediment control pond. - Monitoring of pit wall slopes on the south and east walls of the North Pit, the east wall of the South Pit Area, and the IRD and TCRD. - Monitoring of the drainage channel constructed in 2013 between the 10,800 and 10,600 benches on the east wall of the North Pit. - Monitoring of erosion and drainage repairs on the northwestern side of the IRD above the clay and low-grade ore stockpiles. - Monitoring of the continued effectiveness of grading on the top three benches and slope face of the TCRD to reduce sedimentation on the benches, facilitate movement of stormwater and snowmelt off the benches, and reduce rill erosion on the dump slope. - Inspection of cover repair completed in 2011 on the drainage channel on the Tie Camp Low Grade Ore Stockpile/Disposal Cell. - Monitoring of precipitation at the mine.
-Precipitation at the site weather station during Water Year 2021 (monitoring period from October 1, 2020 through September 30, 2021), totaled 10.08 inches.
+- Monitoring of erosion and drainage repairs on the northwestern side of the IRD above the formerclay and low-grade ore stockpiles. - Monitoring surface water diversion channels constructed in 2021 and 2022 along TCRD and the North Pit. - Monitoring of the continued effectiveness of grading on the top three benches and slope face of the TCRD to reduce sedimentation on the benches, facilitate movement of stormwater and snowmelt off the benches, and reduce rill erosion on the dump slope. - Inspection of cover repair completed in 2011 on the drainage channel on the Tie Camp Low Grade Ore Stockpile/Disposal Cell. - Monitoring of precipitation at the Site Precipitation at the site weather station during Water Year 2022 (monitoring period from October 1, 2021 through September 30, 2022), totaled 10.46 inches (not including snow).
 Precipitation is also monitored at the Porphyry Creek SNOTEL site (701).
-During Water Year 2021, 23.3 inches of precipitation were recorded, which includes snow water equivalent precipitation. - Monitoring of groundwater levels in monitoring wells within and adjacent to the underground mine workings and monitored springs and seeps potentially influenced by the re-saturation of the underground mine workings. - Monitoring of groundwater levels in monitoring wells and piezometers in both the IRD and TCRD. - Continuation of noxious weed control. - Monitoring of monuments and piezometers on the sediment control pond embankment in accordance with the requirements of the Colorado Division of Water Resources.
+During Water Year 2022, 30.2 inches of precipitation were recorded, which includes snow water equivalent precipitation. - Monitoring of groundwater levels in monitoring wells within and adjacent to the underground mine workings and monitored springs and seeps potentially influenced by the re-saturation of the underground mine workings. - Monitoring of groundwater levels in monitoring wells and piezometers in both the IRD and TCRD. - Continuation of noxious weed control. - Monitoring of monuments and piezometers on the sediment control pond embankment in accordance with the requirements of the Colorado Division of Water Resources.

-Best management practices (BMPs) continued to be evaluated to achieve surface water uranium load reduction at the mine to define and establish the Lowest Practical Level water quality standard on Indian Creek.
-Field work in 2021 focused on continued operation and expansion of the passive treatment BMPs.
+Best management practices (BMPs) continued to be evaluated to achieve surface water uranium load reduction at the Site to define and establish the Lowest Practical Level water quality standard on Indian Creek.
 Specific field work included the following: